loujr/lou_documentation/lou-userguide.md

 ## About my interactions

 ### How do you coach people to do their best work and develop their talents?
 Collaboration.
 I enjoy sitting down with people and walking in their shoes.
-I am very curious on _what makes you, you_ and thats how I coach people.
+I am very curious on _what makes you... you_ and thats how I coach people.
 Everyone has common ground you just need to find it.
-What works for you might not work for someone else but maybe together you can write a new chapter.
+What works for you might not work for someone else but maybe together we can write a new chapter.
 I really enjoy naturally curious people who have an eye for details.

 ### What’s the best way to communicate with you?
 You can slack me if its something small.
 If its something large I don't mind a zoom.
 However, if you are going to Zoom me just a quick couple words to put my mind at ease would help. _Hey Lou do you have a moment to discuss API ratelimits?_ works way better than _Hey can we hop on zoom for a moment_.